DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 Adding a study site has 3 steps:

-1. Find a study site by name, UKPRN or postcode
+1. Find a study site by name, URN or postcode
 2. Review details about the study site
 3. Check your answers

-#### Find a study site by name, UKPRN or postcode
+#### Find a study site by name, URN or postcode

 Selecting ‘Add study site’ on the study sites list page takes the user to a form where they can search for a school, university or college.
 They do this by entering the study site name, unique reference number (URN) or postcode.